algoromeo/Computer-Vision/README.md

-Here's a Jupyter Notebook solution for basic image processing (WITHOUT AI) problem that I found a little interesting:
+Here's a Jupyter Notebook solution for basic image processing problem that I was asked to do as an internship job:

-Problem: Isolate the eyes of a face AND COLOUR the eyes.
+Problem: Isolate the eyes of any given face face AND COLOUR the eyes.
 (NOT the eye region)

-Just thought I should give it a shot

 AN IMPROVED VERSION IS COMING SOON:
   I am in process of training an iris detector using a custom designed CNN Network to detect the eyes more specifically than